 - NHMRC CEO Statement on Mitochondrial Donation

 - Expert Scientific Statement

 - Senate Inquiry and Government Response

 The Australian Government Department of Health undertook a consultation process between February and March 2021 to provide an opportunity for members of the public, interested stakeholders, peak bodies and experts to consider the proposed staged approach to legalising mitochondrial donation in Australia, and to participate in the consultation process.
-Further information about the process and report on the consultation is available at https://consultations.health.gov.au.
+Further information about mitochondrial donation and the consultation summary report is available on the Department of Health website.

 NHMRC expert advice and consultation

 The NHMRC CEO statement on mitochondrial donation (5 June 2020) announced the outcomes of NHMRC’s work on mitochondrial donation, undertaking in 2019 and 2020.
 It includes the release of the Expert Statement and Consultation Report.